-The extensive collection of papers preserved in the archives of the Thomas Edison National Historical Park (ENHP) —approximately 5 million pages in all—is the product of Thomas Alva Edison's sixty-year career as inventor, manufacturer, and businessman.
-Until recently, the sheer size and organizational complexity of the archive have deterred researchers from delving extensively into its wealth of documentary resources.
+The extensive collection of papers preserved in the archives of the Thomas Edison National Historical Park (TENHP) —approximately 5 million pages in all—is the product of Thomas Alva Edison's sixty-year career as inventor, manufacturer, and businessman.
+Before the advent of the Thomas A. Edison Papers project, the sheer size and organizational complexity of the archive deterred researchers from delving extensively into its wealth of documentary resources.
 With the publication of the microfilm, book, and digital editions, these historically significant papers are now readily available to scholars and other researchers.
 Because the arrangement of the documents in the microfilm and digital editions parallels the organizational structure of the archives, it is helpful to understand how the records of Edison's laboratories and companies were generated during his own lifetime and how the archivists entrusted with their guardianship have subsequently treated them.

 Although Edison began his career as a professional inventor in 1869, he did not attempt to keep systematic records of his experiments until 1871.
 A pocket notebook from October 1870, in which he entered specifications and drawings for printing telegraph apparatus, contains the concluding note: "all new inventions I will here after keep a full record."
 This determination to keep a full record of inventive activity in anticipation of patent and contractual litigation soon led to the creation of more than a dozen technical notebooks of varying sizes and shapes, many of them containing beautiful drawings.
 Frequently, the entries in these notebooks were dated, signed, and witnessed.
 Edison and his associates also used numerous loose pieces of paper to record ideas in the midst of research.
 When Edison moved from Newark to Menlo Park in 1876, many of the unbound notes and drawings were lost.
 Perhaps as a result of the difficulty experienced in keeping these pieces of paper together, many of them were subsequently pasted into scrapbooks.
 Edison did not, however, adopt a systematic method for doing this.
 Many unbound notes and drawings were not put into the scrapbooks, and related materials within the books were often widely separated.